bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 }
 ```

-You might already have guessed that most of the complexity is in this JSON file.
-Let's create a dashboard that displays when our pods restarts.
-We want a dashboard that displays the graphs in a grid with 2 columns.
-This is defined in `gridLayout`.
-In our cluster we have two pods - one frontend pod and one backend pod.
+In this example we'll create a dashboard that displays the restarts of the pods in our cluster.
+There are two pods - one frontend pod and one backend pod.
 We want to display a graph for each - showing the restart count of each one.
 Thus, two widgets have to be created.
+Both pods are correspondingly labelled with `app=backend` and `app=frontend`.
 For each widget to display the desired metric, the correct `filter` have to be applied.
-Both pods are correspondingly labelled with `app=backend` and `app=frontend`.
-For the backend pod this is:

-`"filter": "resource.type="k8s_container" AND metric.type="kubernetes.io/container/restart_count" AND metadata.user_labels.app="backend""`

-Equally, the filter for the frontend pod is:

-`"filter": "resource.type="k8s_container" AND metric.type="kubernetes.io/container/restart_count" AND metadata.user_labels.app="frontend""`.

 ```json
 {